pgnw/Game-of-life-cpp/README.md

-Conway's game of life built in c++ using SFML library.
+# Conway's game of life built in C++ using SFML library.

+## Controls:
+Spacebar: pauses the game